Chinese Democracy: Final sessions

 Former Skid Row vocalist Sebastian Bach recorded vocals on the song "Sorry".

 Axl Rose recorded his final vocal tracks in January 2007.
 On February 22, road manager Del James confirmed that recording was complete and mixing had begun, though no release date was set.
 Sebastian Bach said Rose had hoped for a Christmas 2007 release, but delays may have stemmed from business issues.
 Bach also recorded backing vocals for "Sorry" at Electric Lady Studios, describing it as "almost like doom metal with Axl singing really clean over this grinding, slow beat" Harpist Patti Hood and conductor Suzy Katayama contributed additional parts.

 In January 2008, rumors suggested that the album had been delivered to Geffen but was delayed due to marketing disagreements.
 Eddie Trunk claimed financial issues were to blame, but Roses's manager Beta Lebeis denied this, stating negotiations were ongoing.
 Rose retained full control over track selection and sequencing.
 Tommy Stinson later said Jimmy Iovine "pulled the record out of Axl's hand at the fucking 11:30th hour," just before Rose was ready to sign off.

-Bumblefoot said he and producer Caram Costanzo (who joined in 2003) worked 14-hour days on the album.
-Other producers who worked on the album included Bob Ezrin, Eric Caudieux, Sean Beavan, and Tim Palmer.
-The final credits list Rose and Costanzo as producers, with Baker, Caudieux, Beavan, and Pitman providing additional production.
+The final credits list Rose and Caram Costanzo as the main producers, with Roy Thomas Baker, Eric Caudieux, Sean Beavan, and Chris Pitman providing additional production.
 Recording spanned 15 studios, including Capitol, Cherokee, Electric Lady, Sunset Sound, and The Village.
 Mastering engineer Bob Ludwig submitted three versions of the album.
 Rose and Costanzo chose the one without dynamic range compression, rejecting the loudness war trend.
 Ludwig praised the decision: "I was floored...
-The fan and press backlash against the recent heavily compressed recordings finally set the context for someone to take a stand".
+The fan and press backlash against the recent heavily compressed recordings finally set the context for someone to take a stand."